betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 35 +	| 1.5 (50%)

-- **Rating < 5:** check whether the runner's rating is less than 5 (because I only want to bet on the favourite few runners).
+- **Rating < 5:** check whether the runner's rating is less than 5 (because we only want to bet on the favourite few runners).

 !!! info "Formula Reference:"
     - 'RunnerNames' refers to column A in the RUNNERS sheet.